 Here’s what you — er, I guess your parents and friends — need to know about sending a package to you while you’re living abroad!

 So here’s the deal: In most of the ILP countries, we’ve had good success every semester with packages.
-The exception is Haiti and Mexico, where packages from the States are more likely to disappear, so these are the 2 countries where we actually recommend not sending packages to.
+The exception is Mexico, where packages from the States are more likely to disappear, so we actually recommend not sending packages here.
 But all other countries are A-OK.
 Read up on these tips to help your package get to your country for the best deal — we’d hate for mom and dad to spend way too much just for a box of granola bars and Easter decorations to make it to Thailand.

 Love saving money?
 How about paying less for your semester?
 Click that link to learn how to save some cash on an adventure abroad..and keep reading to know how to get the best price on sending a box of goodies around the world: